starchildluke/centiskorch/src/content/nicknames/snorlax.md

 Snorlax was introduced in Generation 1 with a Normal typing and a Gigantamax form so there's plenty of inspiration for a nickname.

-With that said, here are some facts about Snorlax and suggested nicknames.
+Let's look at some info on Snorlax and suggested nicknames.

 ## Origins

 Snorlax is a big bear-like creature who loves to eat.
 And its Japanese name (Kabigon) is based on Kirby's Japanese name (<span lang="ja">Kābī</span>).
 Did I mention that Snorlax loves to eat?

 Besides its insatiable appetite, Snorlax also loves to sleep hence the snor- part of its name.
-A random but interesting fact: Snorlax is the only black Pokémon introduced in Generation I, according to Bulbapedia but I guess you wouldn't have known/considered that given Gen 1 games were in monochrome (unless you played Yellow on a Game Boy Color).
+A random but interesting fact: Snorlax is the only black Pokémon introduced in Generation I, according to Bulbapedia.

-(**Please note**: *some nicknames were suggested by GPT-3.5 Turbo, a large language model [LLM] created by OpenAI.
-I usually prompt it to give me two lots of lists and I prune them.
-Most of them don't make the cut and I'll always note if they were from an LLM.*)

 ## Nicknames

+My methodology for nicknames is as follows:

-I'm gonna rank these by tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I rank nicknames by lettered tiers: S, A, B, C, and D. S is the best and D is the worst.
+* I may use generative AI for inspiration.
+I'll always mark these nicknames with an asterisk (\*) but they'll always be amended where necessary
+* I'll usually list my inspiration for a nickname so you know where they came from

+With all that said, let's look at those Snorlax nicknames!

 ### S-Tier